adurivault/FBMessage/DATA.md

 ## Create your facebook archive

-Facebook allows you to dowload all of your data history , particularly your messages archive.
+Facebook allows you to dowload all of your data history, particularly your messages archive.
 In order to do that :

 1. Go to your Facebook account
 2. Then click on <b>"Settings"</b>
 3. Click <b>General</b> in the lefthand column.
 4. Click <b>Download a copy of your Facebook data</b> at the bottom of the General Account Settings page.

-Then you have to wait for approximatly 10/15 minutes to receive a email with a link to dowload your data.
+Then you have to wait for approximatly 10/15 minutes before receiving an email with a link to dowload your data.

-Be patient !
-Sometimes it can be very long, up to few hours.
+Be patient!
+It can be long sometimes, up to a few hours.

-One you have it, you can see that all of your conversation history is stored in ``messages.htm``.
+Once you have it, you can see that all of your conversation history is stored in ``messages.htm``.

 ## Transform it into a Json file

 The Facebook Chat Archive Parser is a command line tool (and library for advanced users) for easily transforming your ``messages.htm`` file into something actually useful.

 You can install the Facebook Chat Archive Parser via ``pip`` under at least Python 2.7:

     pip install fbchat-archive-parser

-If you already have an older version installed, you can upgrade to the latest with the following command:
+If you already have an older version installed, you can upgrade it to the latest with the following command:

     pip install --upgrade fbchat-archive-parser